 I keep being drawn to the names of two small Sullivan County hamlets that once stood near the banks of the Neversink River.

-In spite of the intriguing names, both Catskill Mountains locations had one big thing going against them.
-They sat squarely in an area that New York City had identified as being a prime location for a reservoir.
+Despite the intriguing names, both Catskill Mountains locations had one big disadvantage.
+They were located in an area that New York City had identified as a prime location for a reservoir.

 NYC was experiencing yet another population boom and again needed more water.
-In the end it all trickled down to the same old story, supply and demand- The Neversink River and its watershed could provide the supply and NYC demanded it and got it.
-So eminent domain ruled the day and the Catskill lands were taken.
+Ultimately, it all trickled down to the same old story: supply and demand- The Neversink River and its watershed could provide the supply, and NYC demanded it and got it.
+So eminent domain ruled the day, and the Catskill lands were taken.

 During the Great Depression and near the eve of WW2, inhabitants of both Bittersweet and Neversink were forced to leave their homes and businesses and the land was stripped and prepped for the building of the reservoir.
 The souls who inhabited these two long standing hamlets saw their homes, farms and businesses for the last time.
 Neversink had been moved off to another location while Bittersweet’s fate was not as kind.
 It was to become yet another Catskill Mountains Atlantis.